Next Wave International Next Wave International™ is a faith-based communications group >which is

 Even then, Anna Nicole was paying a high price for a celebrity.

-The birth of a daughter in 2006 brought further press coverage, with speculation and legal arguments as to the identity of the father.
 This speculation continues today, a week after her own death in mysterious circumstances.
 Though authorities have ruled out foul play, it’s hard not to see parallels with the untimely end of another blond sex-symbol, Marilyn Monroe.

 Meanwhile, pop icon Britney Spears seems determined to continue her downward spiral of desperate behaviour, which has recently seen her indulging in a lifestyle of binges, drug parties and all-round self-destruction.